 I don’t quite think they thought it was work.

-And of course you need a photo shoot afterwards.
+And of course, you need a photo shoot afterward.
 With lots of dramatic posing.

 Don’t ever forget the dramatic posing.